 What should investors do?

 While this is an unfortunate event, it is important for investors to not exit in haste.
 That will make your losses permanent and deprive you of any future recovery.
-This markdown is a pre-emptive measure and it is premature to assume that these schemes will not be able to recover their dues from Vodafone Idea.
+This write-off is a pre-emptive measure and it is premature to assume that these schemes will not be able to recover their dues from Vodafone Idea.
 In case they do, the value of these funds will rise back.
 So keep calm and stay put for now.